SangaviGR/eSim_PSpice_to_KiCad_Python_Parser/README.md

 **To open the KiCad schematic file in eSim**

 1. Open eSim.
-2. Create a new project.
+2. Create a *new project*.
-3. Open the schematic using open schematic option.
+3. Open the schematic using *open schematic* option.
-4. Make sure all the libraries are loaded (9k+) using Place component option in eeschema.
+4. Make sure all the libraries are loaded (9k+) using *Place component* option in eeschema.
-5. Append the schematic using Append Schematic option from the file menu
+5. Append the schematic using *Append Schematic* option from the file menu
 6. Go to the directory where your files are converted.
 7. Select the KiCad coverted schematic file (.sch).
 Click on Open.
 8. To simulate, follow the instructions available on the eSim webpage